Congrats to our National School Breakfast Week Grand Prize winner at TMS, Tony Reutlinger! šŸŽ‰šŸŽ‰šŸŽ‰ #tongienation #usd464

 Mrs. Breedlove's Warrior Time students illustrated their knowledge of the Solar System, demonstrating that learning can be fun! šŸŖā˜€ļøšŸŒŸ #tongienation #usd464

-about 2 months ago, Tina Breedlove
+3 months ago, Tina Breedlove

 3 of Mrs. Breedlove’s Warrior Time students standing in front of a whiteboard with planets on it